dahmedk1999/Real-Time-Embedded-System-Co-Design/EmbeddedSystem/projects/README.md

 # This folder contains sample projects that you can build

-All the lab is based on materials from [SJSU CMPE-146 - Professor Preetpal Kang](http://books.socialledge.com/books/embedded-drivers-real-time-operating-systems)
+All the labs are based on materials from [SJSU CMPE-146 - Professor Preetpal Kang](http://books.socialledge.com/books/embedded-drivers-real-time-operating-systems)

 ## Lab2: GPIO Driver
 ![image](https://user-images.githubusercontent.com/38081550/95832812-ac28bc80-0cef-11eb-9eea-3b6b61dd5132.png)